inspektor-gadget/inspektor-gadget/Documentation/guides/execsnoop.md

 ---
-title: 'Inspektor Gadget demo: the "execsnoop" gadget'
+title: 'The "execsnoop" gadget'
 weight: 10
 ---

 Pods can be selected by Kubernetes labels.
 Here we deploy a *myapp* which creates pods with the `role=demo` label:

 ```
 $ kubectl apply -f Documentation/examples/ds-myapp.yaml